Meet The 45-Yr-Old 'Padman' Who Makes Pads That Can Be Used Upto 75 Times

 The organisation only began producing reusable cloth pads two years ago.

 “Two years ago, we were approached by one of the CSR organisations in Pune to make reusable cloth pads.
-Ecofem – a pioneer organisation based out of Auroville, Puducherry – provided us with all the technical know-how of making reusable cloth pads.
+Eco Femme – a pioneer organisation based out of Auroville, Puducherry – provided us with all the technical know-how of making reusable cloth pads.
 That’s how we started,” says Sathe.

 After establishing the unit, they trained around 10 women in making reusable cloth pads.
 They then went to a couple of slums to talk about the product with the women there and raise awareness about cloth pads.